vectara/vectara-ingest/README.md

 This allows easy secrets management when you have multiple crawl jobs that may not share the same secrets.
 For example when you have a different Vectara API key for indexing differnet corpora.

 Many of the crawlers have their own secrets, for example Notion, Discourse, Jira, or GitHub.
-These are also kept in the secrets file in the appropriate section and need to be all upper case (e.g. `NOTION_API_KEY` or `JIRA_PASSWORD`).
+These are also kept in the `secrets.toml` file in the appropriate section and need to be all upper case (e.g. `NOTION_API_KEY` or `JIRA_PASSWORD`).

+If you are using the table summarization feature, which utilizes OPENAI, you have to provide your own OPENAI API key.
+In this case, you would need to put that key under the `[general]` profile.
+This is a special profile name reserved for this purpose.

 ### Indexer Class